Sultan Abdul Halim ferry terminal bridge collapse

 The Sultan Abdul Halim ferry terminal bridge collapse was a disaster of the Penang Ferry Service which occurred on 31 July 1988, at the Sultan Abdul Halim Ferry Terminal in Butterworth, Penang, Malaysia.
 The collapse caused the deaths of 32 people and injured 1,634 people.
-It was blamed on overcrowding and the jetty being made out of steel bars that led to the collapse.
+It was blamed on overcrowding and the jetty being made out of steel bars.

 Transport Minister Ling Liong Sik pledged a full and open inquiry to determine its causes, with Chief Minister Lim Chong Eu promising to help the victims through a welfare fund.

 Cause

 Two simultaneous festivities

 The cause was extreme crowding at the Sultan Abdul Halim Ferry Terminal of about 10,000 people.
 There were two simultaneous festivities involving the Chinese ethnic group, namely the Kwan Yin Goddess festival in George Town and the St. Anne's Church anniversary in Bukit Mertajam, Penang.
 The decorated float procession was held at the Esplanade and at Padang Kota [field between Dato Keramat Road and Anson Road] as well as passing through main streets of Georgetown.
 Statues of this goddess were paraded along streets decorated with colourful lights in the middle of the city on Sunday 31 July 1988 night.
 There was a call for Buddhist devotees from the Chinese ethnic group to attend the event because it was held only once every 60 years according to the Chinese calendar (a once-in-a-lifetime occasion) and this festivity was believed to bring prosperity because Kwan Yin means 'Goddess of Generosity'.
 Tourists from Singapore, Hong Kong and Taiwan also came at that time.

 St. Anne's Church in Bukit Mertajam was also holding a large festival for its anniversary.
 Many Christian ethnic Chinese worshipped at this church on Sunday morning and proceeded to Penang in the afternoon to visit and observe the Buddhist ceremony.